Mistakes to Avoid After a Truck Accident in St. Louis County

 By apologizing or admitting fault, a victim would be acknowledging that they were responsible, even if it was obvious that the defendant caused the crash.
 It is best to wait until authorities or an attorney conducts a full scene investigation after the crash.
 Admitting fault, especially on video or in the presence of witnesses, may completely destroy a case.

 In the moments following an accident, it is vital that victims receive medical attention.
 Not only is this important for identifying any underlying injuries, but it is also vital to create a medical record which could be used as evidence in an injury claim.
 By having proof that a victim sustained injuries, it is more than likely that a victim would receive compensation for their damages.
 Failure to seek medical attention could prove detrimental to a person’s case.

-A gap in treatment after a trucking crash can substantially hurt an injury case because it allows the trucking company to claim that the injured party was not injured.
-It also creates a problem for causation because the doctor may not be able to relate the crash to the treatment after the gap.
-A medical professional must be able to say that the treatment was directly caused by the injuries that were sustained in the trucking crash.
+A gap in treatment after a trucking crash can substantially hurt an injury case because it allows the defendant to claim that the victim was not seriously injured.
+It also makes proving causation difficult because the doctor may not be able to relate the crash to the treatment after the gap.
+A medical professional must be able to say that the trucking crash directly caused the injuries and subsequent medical treatment.

 Danger of Providing Recorded Statements in St. Louis County

 The danger of giving a recorded statement to the other driver’s insurance company before consulting an attorney is that the trucking company or insurance company will twist the individual’s words.
 They will say that the individual was not injured because they said they were fine.

 One of the main dangers of providing a recorded statement to the other driver’s insurance company before consulting an attorney is that the trucking company or insurance company may twist a person’s words into an admission of guilt.
 Something as simple as saying, “How are you doing today?” and the individual responding with, “Fine,” can be used against them.